sinha-nishant/Trojan-Check-In-Out/README.md

 - Once done, you will be prompted to name your profile.
 Just name it something easy to remember
 - Once done, you should get a success message on terminal.
 You can now close the terminal.
 - Pull up our project on android studio
 - In android studio pull up the terminal tab at the bottom of your page.
+Write the term "amplify init" into the Android Studio terminal.
 Please answer the following questions in the same vain as below
 ![image](https://user-images.githubusercontent.com/42727780/111903137-c0bf6c80-8a66-11eb-8c49-a8e34474142d.png)
 - Replace angadProfile with the profile name you set earlier when your are asked for your profile
 - If you do everything right, you should get the same success message in terminal as the provided picture